-India's culture sector is vital to its sense of identity and nationhood, and for the cultural pride it evokes in her people.
-The right to practise and conserve one's culture is enshrined in our constitution, and given the vast disparity among her people, it's critical for India to develop policies that safeguard the right to one's cultural practices, access to artistic education, and to make one's livelihood from practising an art form.
-Furthermore, given the global policy evolution from arm's length funding to creative industries models, we need to recognise India's cultural sector contribution to the creative economy as a key part of her global competitive advantage in the marketplace as a driver for wealth creation; enterprise and innovation; and positive international cultural relations.
-In line with the above, here are the policy recommendations which also take into account recommendations made by the author in the aftermath of the COVID-19 pandemic and its impact on India's creative sector^{65;66}:
+India's culture sector is vital to its sense of identity and nationhood and for the cultural pride it evokes in its people.
+The right to practice and conserve one's culture is enshrined in our constitution, and given the vast disparity among her people, India must develop policies that safeguard the right to one's cultural practices, access to artistic education, and make one's livelihood from practising an art form.
+Furthermore, given the global policy evolution from arm's length funding to creative industries models, we need to recognis e India's cultural sector contribution to the creative economy as a key part of her global competitive advantage in the marketplace as a driver for wealth creation; enterprise and innovation; and positive international cultural relations.
+In line with the above, here are the policy recommendations which also consider recommendations made by the author in the aftermath of the COVID-19 pandemic and its impact on India's creative sector39;40: